jkds/datastax-spark-csv-importer/README.md

     bin/spark-csv-cassandra-import.bat {cmd-line-args}

 Again if you do not specify the name of the CSV file you wish to import then you'll be prompted to enter it.

+## Example Template

+Look at `src/main/scala/com/datastax/demo/mapper/ProductCSVMapAndSave.scala` as a starting point to implement your own CSV mapping class